renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Set to `false` to prevent usage of `--ignore-platform-reqs` in the Composer package manager.

-## customEnvForChild
+## customEnvVariables

-Custom environment variables for sidecar Docker containers.
+Custom environment variables for child processes and sidecar Docker containers.
 This configuration will be applied after all other environment variables so that it can be used to override defaults.

 ## dockerImagePrefix